tcish/task-management/readme.md

 - Email: `admin@example.com`
 - Password: `12345678`

-**I you want Employee user then register a user it will register as a employee**
+**If you want Employee user then register a user it will register as a employee.**

 **If you want dummy data you can run below command**
 ```bash